Giving your team a sense of ownership can help improve work quality and attract new talent. - Photo: Government Fleet

 Giving your techs the opportunity to try something different than how they've usually done things and receiving input from all kinds of people, from those who run the vehicles to those who work on the vehicles, can open up new doors and breed creativity.

-A challenge Salisbury knows he will face in the future is figuring out how to replace a few more techs who will be retiring in the next year or so.
-He says the issue lies not only in replacing those people, but changing the responsibilities of that position to better fit department needs and budget.
+In 2020, a challenge Salisbury knew he would face was figuring out how to replace retiring technicians.
+He explained that the issue lay not only in replacing those people but also in changing the responsibilities of that position to better fit department needs and budget.

-For example, having a full-time welder is becoming slightly obsolete.
-It’s important they are also skilled in other areas as well.
+For example, having a full-time welder at that time was becoming slightly obsolete.
+It became necessary that they were skilled in other areas as well.

 Notes on Leadership